buildbuddy-io/buildbuddy/website/blog/buck2.md

 With Buck2, there is an equivalent Buck2 Event system.
 However, as noted in the blog post, Buck2 Event system is not yet compatible with systems outside of Meta so it's not possible to test with it just yet.

-So to achieve a more accurate test result, we could move Bazel's Build Event upload to a separate config as follow.
+So to achieve a more accurate test result, we could move Bazel's Build Event upload to a separate config as follows:

 ```diff
 --- a/.bazelrc